timm/2ez/docs/profile.md

 **EXERCISE 1:** propose an optimization to the above.

-So we profiles the code to see what was going on:
+So we profiled the code to see what was going on:

 ```python
 def profileSmo():